SuperM: 2019–2020: Debut and Super One

-2020–present: Super One and military service

-In April 2020, SuperM became the first group from SM Entertainment to hold a live online concert, entitled Beyond the Future, jointly organised by SM Entertainment and Naver as part of the world first online-dedicated live concert series, Beyond LIVE.
+In April 2020, SuperM became the first group from SM Entertainment to hold a live online concert, entitled Beyond the Future, jointly organised by SM Entertainment and Naver as part of the world first online-dedicated live concert series, Beyond Live.
 For their concert on April 26, they performed songs from their debut album as well as new tracks from an upcoming unannounced release, playing to a live audience of more than 75,000 paying real-time viewers from over 109 countries.
 The revenue from the online concert, from pure ticket sales excluding merchandise, has been estimated at US$2 million.

 In August 2020, the group announced their first studio album, Super One, for a September 2020 release.
 The album release was preceded by a pre-release single, "100", released on August 14.
 SuperM made their US morning television debut through video call on Good Morning America on August 20 with a performance of "100".
 In a brief interview prior to the group's performance, Mark explained that the audience was witnessing the exact same set that they used for their Beyond LIVE concert in April.
 On August 26, SuperM won the Seoul Mayor Award at the 2020 Newsis K-Expo, making it the group's first award since their debut.
 The second pre-release single, "Tiger Inside", from SuperM's first studio album was released on September 1.
 It eventually became the group's first song to enter the Gaon Digital Chart.
 On September 25, SuperM revealed its collaboration with Marvel for a limited edition merchandise series alongside the release of Super One and the album's third and lead single "One (Monster & Infinity)".
 The album debuted at number two on the Billboard 200 with 104,000 equivalent album units.
 It became the group's second top three entry after their debut EP.
 SuperM participated in on online advocacy event for mental health, The Big Event, by the World Health Organization on October 10.
 The group performed "Better Days" during the event, which was broadcast live on the WHO's Facebook, Twitter, LinkedIn, YouTube and TikTok channels.

+2021–present: Hiatus, military enlistments and company departures

 Baekhyun enlisted as part of South Korean mandatory military service on May 6, 2021, becoming the group's first member to enlist.
-Taemin became the group's second member to enlist on May 31.
+Taemin became the second on May 31.